cody35367/other-scripts/okd/README.md

 ```
 ## Setup oVirt as a VM
 1. Download the latest oVirt stable [here](https://www.ovirt.org/download/node.html).
 2. Setup the libvirt+KVM VM in virt-manager.
 Be sure to follow the setup notes [here](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm/#proc_configuring-nested-virtualization-in-virt-manager) when setting up the virtual CPU.
-Allocated 4 CPUs, 10 GB of RAM, 100 GB of storage.
+Allocated 4 CPUs, 10 GB of RAM, 120 GB of storage.
+Use the below to Backup/Restore VM config (not virtual disk).
-3. Boot the ISO into the installer.
-4. Run through the installer.
-    - set hostname
-    - connect to network
-    - Partition 10 GB Swap, / remaining
-    - only set a root password
-5. Once the VM comes up from reboot, login to tty.
-Do the following:
-    - ```bash
-      # On physical host
-      python3 -m http.server
-      # On ovirt VM
-      curl 10.0.0.1/setup-ovirt-host.sh -o setup-ovirt-host.sh
-      chmod u+x setup-ovirt-host.sh
-      ./setup-ovirt-host.sh
-      ```
-6. Login with root account, navigate to Virtualization -> Start under Hosted Engine to setup.
-    -

-Backup/Restore VM config (not virtual disk).
 ```bash
 # How I backed up (included in this repo)
 sudo virsh dumpxml ovirt-vm > ./ovirt-vm.xml